Selecting a deployment pattern for imagery data management systems

 • Some analytics workflows or rendering processes, such as viewing imagery with ArcGIS Pro on a virtual machine, rely on a GPU or virtual GPU to accelerate this experience, while other workflows such as geoprocessing tools or Python Notebooks rely on a GPU for native analytical calculations.
 See GPU processing with Spatial Analyst in the ArcGIS Pro documentation for additional details.

 • The availability and utilization of GPU resources can vary significantly between different deployment patterns, and can also have a significant impact on the cost of hosting a system.
+Specific guidance for ArcGIS Enterprise on Kubernetes is available in the relevant documentation.

 • ArcGIS Notebook Server and ArcGIS Online Notebooks provide a method to giving users access to GPU resources using specially-defined notebook runtimes, which can assist with data science and machine learning workflows in Python notebooks.